backstage/backstage/docs/auth/service-to-service-auth.md

 ## Adding custom or logic for validation and issuing of tokens

-The `pluginTokenHandlerDecoratorServiceRef` can be used to decorate the existing token handler without having to re-implement the entire `PluginTokenHandler`.
+The `pluginTokenHandlerDecoratorServiceRef` can be used to decorate the existing token handler without having to re-implement the entire `AuthService` implementation.
 This is particularly useful when you want to add additional logic to the handler, such as logging or metrics or custom token validation.

 The `PluginTokenHandler` interface has two methods: